Rania-Andolsi/filter_products_project/README.md

-Since your data/ folder contains an additional file, sorted_products.csv, let's update the README.md to reflect that.
-I'll include a brief description of its purpose and where it fits in the project.
 Filter Products - Assignment 03

 Description

 This project filters IT product data from a CSV file into two separate files: